-Elon Musk has continued his war of words with UK Prime Minister, Keir Starmer, by apparently throwing his support behind an online petition calling for a new general election.
+Elon Musk has continued his war of words with UK Prime Minister Keir Starmer, by apparently throwing his support behind an online petition calling for a new general election.

 The petition, which can be viewed and signed here, was started by pub-owner Michael Westwood and accuses the ruling Labour Party of going back on the promises it made to get elected in July of this year.
+Nearly two million people have already signed the petition, which, although not binding, does legally require a government response and is also considered for debate in parliament.

 Tesla CEO Elon Musk also joined the fray by responding to a post on his X platform celebrating the petition reaching the one million mark.
-Musk posted, "The people of Britian have had enough of a tyrannical police state."
+Musk posted, "The people of Britain have had enough of a tyrannical police state."

-This is not the first time that Musk has butted heads with Keir Starmer and the Labour government.
+This is not the first time Musk has butted heads with Keir Starmer and the Labour government.
 In the summer, civil disorder broke out in parts of Britain in response to the killing of three girls in the town of Southport.
-The prime suspect in the case is a second-generation immigrant and is accused of possessing al-Qaeda related documents that contravene Section 58 of the Terrorism Act 2000.
+The prime suspect in the case is a second-generation immigrant and is accused of possessing al-Qaeda-related documents that contravene Section 58 of the Terrorism Act 2000.

 Musk posted at the time that "civil war is inevitable" in the UK, in response to claims that much of the disorder was fuelled by anger at mass immigration.
 A government spokesman hit back by saying there was "no justification" for such a claim.